 Devising the daisy wheel

 In 1969 The Royal Bank of Scotland merged with National Commercial Bank of Scotland.
-The merged bank retained the Royal Bank name, but a new corporate structure was also created, whereby a holding company - National & Commercial Banking Group - was created to own both the Royal Bank and its English and Welsh subsidiaries.
+The merged bank retained the Royal Bank name, but a new corporate structure was also created, whereby a holding company - National & Commercial Banking Group (later to become RBS Group) - was created to own both the Royal Bank and its English and Welsh subsidiaries.

 These changes in the bank itself coincided with increasing use of marketing and advertising in all areas of British life.
 The need for a clear, unique branding emblem was becoming stronger than ever.
 Meanwhile, the Royal Bank's coat of arms was losing favour, as research revealed that many people could not easily distinguish between different coats of arms.